SDGLBL/mcp-claude-code/README.md

 ## Getting Started

 For detailed installation and configuration instructions, please refer to [INSTALL.md](./doc/INSTALL.md).

+For optimal performance, we recommend installing [ripgrep](https://github.com/BurntSushi/ripgrep) to accelerate file content searches.
+See [Grep migration docs](./doc/migration_SearchContentTool_to_Grep.md) for details.

 Of course, you can also read [USEFUL_PROMPTS](./doc/USEFUL_PROMPTS.md) for some inspiration on how to use mcp-claude-code.